-Broadhurst is one of two Co-ed residence halls at Southwestern.
-Residents have the choice of private or double occupancy rooms.
+Broadhurst is an upperclassmen co-ed community consisting of private suites with an adjoining bathroom shared between two students.
 Each room is 15' x 20'; two of which are handicap accessible.
 In addition, there is a community kitchen available for student use.

 Completed in the summer of 2001, Cole Hall is Southwestern's newest living facility.
-Used primarily for Freshman women housing, Cole Hall boasts spacious rooms, private baths, and comfortable study areas.
+Used primarily for Freshmen women housing, Cole Hall boasts spacious rooms, private baths, and comfortable study areas.

-Sutton is one of two co-ed residence hall at Southwestern.
-Male and female residents are housed on separate floors, and all residence hall policies apply (i.e. visitation hours).
-Residents are housed in 15' x 11' private suites with adjoining bathrooms.
+Sutton is one of two co-ed residence halls at Southwestern.
+Residents are housed in 15' x 11' double occupancy suites with adjoining bathrooms.

 Wallingford is the only all male residence hall on Southwestern's Campus.
-Though it is the primary housing facility for freshman men, this Wallingford is also available to upperclassmen.
-Upperclassmen have the choice between private and double occupancy suites.
-Freshman, however, are only given the option of a double occupancy suite.
-Each suite is 16' x 10' with an adjoining bathroom.
+Though it is the primary housing facility for freshmen men, this Wallingford is also available to upperclassmen.
+Wallingford Hall boasts rooms with adjoining bathrooms, two large lobbies, and a community kitchen.

 Studies have shown that not only do students who spend at least their first couple of years living on campus receive better grades than those who commute, they also tend to persist (and finish their degrees) in higher numbers than those living off campus.
 That's why we think it's important for students to take advantage of campus housing.
 It's not just about having a place to sleep; living on campus is about community, friends, and learning about one another.

 To assist in living away from home and to enhance academic success, all new students who are under the age of 20 and have not reached junior status, are not married, or are not veterans are required to live on campus unless they live with parents or legal guardians.
 Most upper-class students choose to remain on campus.